China reports fourth straight daily record of new COVID cases

-China reported a record high of 39,791 new COVID-19 infections on Nov.
-26, of which 3,709 were symptomatic and 36,082 were asymptomatic, the National Health Commission said on Sunday, Trend reports citing Retuers.
+China reported its fourth straight daily record of 39,791 new COVID-19 infections on Nov.
+26, of which 3,709 were symptomatic and 36,082 were asymptomatic, the National Health Commission said on Sunday, Trend reports citing Reuters.

 That is compared with 35,183 new cases a day earlier – 3,474 symptomatic and 31,709 asymptomatic infections, which China counts separately.